What You Need to Know About Sewing Machine Operator

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Other Sewing Machine Operator Job Titles

-In 2016, there was an estimated number of 153,900 jobs in the United States for Sewing Machine Operator.
+There were about 153,900 jobs for Sewing Machine Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Sewing Machine Operator.
 There will be an estimated 12,300 positions for Sewing Machine Operator per year.